Water & Heat

 Heat Infrastructure

-Domestic heat relies on simple, stable structures.
+Domestic heat in Tunisia often relies on stable structures rather than complex technology.